-Six distinguished cattle veterinarians have been nominated and voting is underway for the 2015 Cattle Production Veterinarian Hall of Fame, which was created in 2011 to honor exceptional individuals who have made lasting contributions to the veterinary profession.
-This year’s outstanding nominees have played leading roles throughout their careers in preventive health medicine, surgical advancement, bovine reproduction, clinical field research, production record analysis, and milk quality.
+Five renowned cattle veterinarians have been nominated and voting is underway for the 2016 Cattle Production Veterinarian Hall of Fame, which was created in 2011 to honor exceptional individuals who have made lasting contributions to the veterinary profession.
+This year’s outstanding nominees have played leading roles throughout their careers in academia, veterinary practice and research in the cattle industry.

 Five organizations founded and sponsor the Hall of Fame – Merck Animal Health, the Academy of Veterinary Consultants (AVC), the American Association of Bovine Practitioners (AABP), Bovine Veterinarian and Osborn Barr.

-The fifth annual Hall of Fame inductees will be honored at this year’s AABP Annual Conference in New Orleans, Sept.
-17 - 19, 2015.
+The sixth annual Hall of Fame inductees will be honored at this year’s AABP Annual Conference in Charlotte, North Carolina, Sept.
+15 - 17, 2016.

 About the Cattle Production Veterinarian Hall of Fame